Joshswooft/thinkmoney-tech-test/README.md

 - Creating a CLI script with flags to input pricing rules and skus e.g. using cobra
 - Logging
 - Metrics
+- Mocks could be generated from library e.g. gomock, mockery etc. This way they are kept up to date with implementation